Diarrhea can affect horses of all ages, breeds and sizes, resulting in dehydration, weight loss, poor nutrient absorption or electrolyte imbalance.

 Overall, supplementing probiotics in horses is considered safe.

-Both Mad Barn’s Visceral+ and Optimum Digestive Health gut health supplements contain numerous strains of Lactobacillus bacteria, in addition to Saccharomyces cerevisiae yeast, and other ingredients that support gut health.
+Both Mad Barn’s Visceral+ and Optimum Digestive Health gut health supplements contain probiotics.

 Prevention of Non-Infectious Diarrhea